GlennNygard/map_generator/README.md

 ### Current shortcomings.

-There are some aspects that will slow down the algorithm, such as the size of the input set (which accounts for almost 150 different elements).
-Reducing this will dramatically decrease the amount of calculations needed to solve a given section of the map, and heavily reduce the likelihood of the generation process failing.
+There are some aspects that will heavily slow down the algorithm, such as the size of the input set (which accounts for almost 150 different elements) and map size.
+Reducing these will dramatically decrease the amount of calculations needed to solve a given section of the map, and heavily reduce the likelihood of the generation process failing.

 Without reductions, expect the generation to take anywhere from 5-100+ seconds per map depending on hardware and map size.

-While the memory concerns and layout during runtime is currently ok for the most part, there's still a lot that can be done here by reducing the space needed for various components and store them in a more efficient manner.
+While the memory layout and management during runtime is ok for the most part, there's still a lot that can be done here by reducing the space needed for various components and store them in a more efficient manner.

-Some of these optimisations already exists in the game version of this algorithm, and will hopefully make their way here as well.
+Some of these optimisations already exists in the 'game' version of this algorithm, and will hopefully make their way here as well.

 The final outputs are in a simple and readable .txt file.
-The upsides with this is that debugging (if you know the file layout) and simple modifications are very easy.
-The main downside is the space requirements.
+The benefits of this is that debugging is easy (if you know the file layout) and simple modifications are trivial to do.
+The main downside is the space needed to store them.
 It is therefore important that files are compressed before use.